Tracking Changes to Integration Records

 Logging for Records Shared by Sandbox and Production Accounts

-In some cases, an integration record might exist in both your production and sandbox accounts.
-For example, you could create a record in your sandbox and install it in your production account.
-In many such cases, the record is fully editable in both accounts.
+An integration record can exist in both production and sandbox accounts.
+For instance, you can create a record in sandbox and install it in production.
+In many cases, the record is editable in both accounts.
 (For details on when this is possible, see Using Integration Records in Sandbox Accounts.)
-However, if you make a change in one account and the change is propagated to another account, be aware that a system note is created only in the account where the change was made.
+Note that system notes are only created in the account where changes are made, even if changes are propagated to other accounts.

 Notes Are Logged Only for Fields You Have Permission to Modify

-For details on how ownership of an integration record affects system notes for various fields, see the following table.
+Learn how ownership affects system notes for different fields in the following table.

 Field |